antonvh/LMS-uart-esp/LMS-uart-lib/README.md

 | `d` | double | 8 |
 | `s` | char[] |

-The Slave acknowledges a command by sending back an acknowledge command, where the `ack` is appended to the command, and return values of the function being called are are send back.
+The Slave acknowledges a command by sending back an acknowledge command, where the string `ack` is appended to the command, and return values of the function being called are are send back.
 When an error occurs, the `<cmd>` that is sent back, contains `error`.

 ## packet format
 When a command with its accompanying values is transmitted over the Uart, the following packet format is used: